 We also believe very much in outreach activities that educate and inspire the next generation of engineers and scientists.

-For example, we hosted a third year engineering degree student for a three-month placement.
-He operated his own stream of work on a major consultancy project in novel filtration.
-We hope the experience inspires him to embark on a career in engineering consultancy.
+For example, we have hosted a number of male and female engineering degree students for three-month summer internships.
+They can have the opportunity to deliver their own stream of work on a major consultancy project as one of the project team.
+We hope the experience inspires them to embark on a career in engineering consultancy.

 We support the Year in Industry Scheme every year, in which talented young people with good STEM A-levels become a trainee consultant before going to university.